ecoacoustics/website/content/resources/hpc/hpc-pbs-guide.md

 # Sub Batching

 So far we have been processing one audio file (row of our csv) per pbs batch job array index.
-Your institution may have imposed a limit on how many array indexes you can submit.
+Your institution may have imposed a limit on how many array indexes you can submit with the `-J` option.
 You should check with your institution's HPC documentation to find what this limit is.

 If you have more files to process than this limit, then you will need to process multiple files per array index.
-The following example batch script shows how to accomplish this.
+The following example batch script shows one method to accomplish this.

-In this example we have a csv with 123 rows and a limit of 50 (in reality the limit will be more like 2000, but let's keep things small for the demo)
+In this example imagine we have a csv with 136 rows and a limit of 50 (in reality the limit will be more like 2000, but let's keep things small for this demo)

-We need to calculate the "set size", i.e. the number of rows per job: `set_size = ceiling(num_rows / limit) = 3`.
+We need to calculate the `set_size`, i.e. the number of rows per job, with `ceiling(num_rows / limit)` which in this case equals 3.
+We then use the `set_size` to calculate the number of indexes to submit with `ceiling(num_rows / set_size)` which in this case equals 46.

+The pbs batch script below uses these values to calculate the which rows to process for each array index.
+It then has a loop that iterates over these rows one at a time.
+Note that this may increase the walltime you need to allocate to the job.

 ```bash
 #!/bin/bash -l